nodenv/nodenv-package-json-engine/README.md

 ## Contributing

-To run tests, install [bats](https://github.com/sstephenson/bats) and [nodenv](https://github.com/nodenv/nodenv), then run `bats test`  in the base directory of this plugin
+To run tests, clone this repository and install dependencies using `npm`.
+Start a shell **in which `nodenv init -` has not been executed**, then run `npm test` in the base directory of this plugin.

 ## Credits